CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 <img src="images/coherent.png">

 Based on the above 3 plots, I conclude that there is approximately **x10** efficiency improvement (in terms of the number boids the method can handle) per step going from the naive approach to the coherent uniform grid approach.
 For example, the naive approach can handle tens of thousands of particles, whereas the coherent grid approach can handle millions of particles with ease.
-Our optimizations work as expected because of two factors:
+Our optimization works as expected because of two factors:

-1. We cull tons of neighbor checks by only checking particles in at most 8 cells.
+1. We have culled tons of neighbor checks by only checking particles in at most 8 cells.
-2. We eliminate the need for another indirection happened when accessing the position/velocity arrays.
+2. We have eliminated the need for another indirection happened when accessing the position/velocity arrays.
 This is done by reshuffling them so that all the velocities and positions of boids in one cell are contiguous in memory.

 Furthermore, the program runs more efficiently without visualization.
 Drawing all the boids in OpenGL takes time and resources.